Come Celebrate the Joy of the Catholic Faith

 Honoring Pope Francis

-Pope Francis, born Jorge Mario Bergoglio on December 17, 1936, in Buenos Aires, Argentina, is the 266th pope of the Roman Catholic Church and a transformative figure in the modern world.
-He was elected pope on March 13, 2013, following the historic resignation of Pope Benedict XVI, and is the first Jesuit pope, the first from the Americas, and the first non-European pope in more than 1,200 years.
+Pope Francis, born Jorge Mario Bergoglio on December 17, 1936, in Buenos Aires, Argentina, was the 266th pope of the Roman Catholic Church and a transformative figure in the modern world.
+He was elected pope on March 13, 2013, following the historic resignation of Pope Benedict XVI, and was the first Jesuit pope, the first from the Americas, and the first non-European pope in more than 1,200 years.

 Before his papacy, he served as Archbishop of Buenos Aires, where he became known for his deep humility, simple lifestyle, and close connection with the poor.
 He chose to live in a modest apartment, often traveled by bus, and made it a point to be among the people.
 These values have carried into his role as pope, shaping a papacy marked by compassion, inclusion, and a call for the Church to be a "field hospital" — a place of healing, especially for those on the margins.

-Pope Francis is a powerful voice for peace, social justice, and environmental stewardship.
+Pope Francis was a powerful voice for peace, social justice, and environmental stewardship.
 His landmark encyclical Laudato Si’ called on the world to care for creation and recognize the deep link between environmental and human well-being.
 He has urged the Church to welcome those who feel excluded — including migrants, the poor, and people who feel alienated from traditional religious structures.

 Through his gentle leadership, Pope Francis continues to challenge and inspire millions to live with mercy, humility, and hope.